ashu6397/OpenDataCube-Product-Loader/README.md

 ### Plugin
 - Download the latest `release` of the plugin
 - Install the plugin in QGIS using `Plugins | Manage and Install Plugins... | Install from ZIP`

+## Usage
+Read this [document](https://github.com/ashu6397/OpenDataCube-Product-Loader/blob/master/opendatacubeproductloaderplugin/README.txt) for installation & usage of the plugin.

 ## Links